 Learners with experience in this area, or a relevant prior qualification, may be eligible for credit recognition or recognition of prior learning, for this programme.
-Unit Standards

-Learners may be able to transfer to another provider of the New Zealand Certificate in Health and Wellbeing, with credit recognition in the destination programme.
+Learners may be able to transfer to another provider of the New Zealand Certificate in Health adWellbeing, with credit recognition in the destination programme.
+All applications will require the learner to submit a transcript and will be assessed individually.